Carbolemons/simple-simplehttpserver-helper/README.md

 ## REQUIRES
 This requires Python libraries to be installed on your machine, and all other Python doodads A terminal, BASH, ZSH, whatever.
 I think the BASH one will work for most, but there was a weird quirk with ZSH that required double brackets

+### Use cases!
+Makes web dev simpler, if all you need to do is worry about aesthetics before implementing or pushing to a live server that has all the PHP and database bells and whistles.
+Obv, if you want to use PHP and DB stuff, you will need to set up an apache or nginx environment on your dev machine, but for now I wanted this and it works